Writing Content for Your Website

 - Text aligns with graphics on the page and with other text blocks.

-- All centered text on the page is centered around one axis of symmetry.
+- All centred text on the page is centred around one axis of symmetry.

-- Related text doesn’t appear in multiple columns.
+- The related text doesn’t appear in multiple columns.

 - Headings are closer to their body text than to other text on the screen.

 - The copyright notice is present and in the correct format.

 - Trademarks and service marks follow corporate standards.

 For each of the following, specify the standards this site will follow:

 - Person: 1st and 2nd person (recommended), or 3rd person